joshuawallace/M4_pm_membership/README.md

 * **Initialization** - A Gaussian mixture model is an unsupervised machine learning model, meaning it finds structure in the data without providing classification labels for the detected structure.
-Labels must be provided afterwards.
+Labels must be determined afterward.
 In the setup as currently exists in this repo, it is the *first* component of the fitted model that corresponds to cluster membership probability.
 The initial means for the fitting have been set such that this should be the case for any M4-centered data set that is used for the fitting,